Laboratory 6

 • If we associate a transformation T to the observer, we could apply it to the points/vectors that define the observer, namely P, \vec d, \vec u and \vec r, and move/orient the observer.

-• But this makes it complicated to calculate the directions of the rays that pass through the screen in the fire_ray function!
+• However, this complicates the calculation of ray directions that pass through the screen in the fire_ray function!

-• It is better to create the rays in the original reference system, and then apply the transformation to the ray: it is simpler and requires fewer calculations.
+• It is better to create the rays in the original reference system, and then apply the transformation to the ray: it is simpler to code and the impact on time is negligible.

 • Therefore, we need to implement the Transformation * Ray operator, which will apply the transformation T to both O (origin) and \vec d (ray direction).